stakewise/contracts/README.md

 #### RewardEthToken
 The RewardEthToken is an ERC-20 contract.
 It reflects the rewards accumulated by the stakers in the form of rETH2 tokens.
 The tokens are mapped 1 to 1 to ETH.
 The total supply of rETH2 is the amount that is above the effective balance of all the validators registered for the StakeWise Pool.

-#### StakedTokens
-The StakedTokens contract can be used to lock the supported ERC-20 tokens to allow stakers to continue accumulating rETH2 when they transfer sETH2 to an external ERC-20 contract.

 #### Oracle
 Oracles contract stores accounts responsible for submitting or updating values based on the off-chain data.